Teleparallelism: New translation teleparallel gauge theory of gravity

 arises as the nonlinear translational gauge field with ξ^{a} interpreted as the Goldstone field describing the spontaneous breaking of the translational symmetry.

 A crude analogy: Think of M_{p} as the computer screen and the internal displacement as the position of the mouse pointer.
 Think of a curved mousepad as spacetime and the position of the mouse as the position.
-Keeping the orientation of the mouse fixed, if we move the mouse about the curved mousepad, the position of the mouse pointer (internal displacement) also changes and this change is path dependent; i.e., it doesn't only depend upon the initial and final position of the mouse.
+Keeping the orientation of the mouse fixed, if we move the mouse about the curved mousepad, the position of the mouse pointer (internal displacement) also changes and this change is path dependent; i.e., it does not depend only upon the initial and final position of the mouse.
 The change in the internal displacement as we move the mouse about a closed path on the mousepad is the torsion.

 Another crude analogy: Think of a crystal with line defects (edge dislocations and screw dislocations but not disclinations).
 The parallel transport of a point of M along a path is given by counting the number of (up/down, forward/backwards and left/right) crystal bonds transversed.
 The Burgers vector corresponds to the torsion.
-Disinclinations correspond to curvature, which is why they are left out.
+Disinclinations correspond to curvature, which is why they are neglected.